Stimulated cooling of molecules on multiple rovibrational transitions with coherent pulse trains

 Here we explore an alternative: employ absorption and {\em stimulated} emission on weak transitions inside the same molecular electronic manifold.
 The concept of ``stimulated cooling" was put forward by Kazantsev~\cite{Kaz74} in 1974; he proposed illuminating a two-level atom with a sequence of alternatively directed and oppositely detuned $\pi$ pulses.
 For an atom initially in the ground state, a $\pi$-pulse impinging from the left would drive the population upward, while the $\pi$-pulse from the right cycles the population back to the ground state.
 The net change of atomic momentum is twice the photon recoil momentum $p_r=\hbar k_c$, where $k_c$ is the laser wave-vector.
 The advantage of this scheme over Doppler cooling is that the momentum transfer can occur much faster than the radiative decay; this is crucial for the use of rovibrational transitions, for which Doppler cooling is impractical due to the very long radiative lifetimes.
 Stimulated cooling with counter-propagating $\pi$-pulses was explored in a number of works~\cite{NebSzo74,FriWil76,PalLam86}.

 Closely related to the stimulated cooling by $\pi$-pulses is bichromatic force cooling~\cite{CasMet01,GriOvcSid90,GriSOvc94,ParMiaBoc04,SGriOvc97,VoiDanNeg88,VoiDanNeg94,YatMet04}.
-Here the trains of Kazantsev's $\pi$-pulses effectively arise from the beating of two CW lasers of different frequencies.
+Here the trains of Kazantsev's $\pi$-pulses effectively arise from the beating of two counter-propagating CW lasers of different frequencies.
 While the experiments so far have been limited to atoms, bichromatic force cooling of diatomic molecules on near-cycling electronic transitions was recently proposed~\cite{ChiEyl11}.
+Notice that the term ``cooling'' is used loosely in the context of stimulated processes in the literature: compared to spontaneous emission, stimulated emission does not lead to entropy reduction and thus to the phase-space compression.
+Considering the existing practice, we will use the terms stimulated ``cooling'' and ``slowing'' interchangeably.